September 2020 Entry (2020-2022)

 Oakes College will be in attendance at the Post-16 Information Evenings hosted at each Cambridge Area Partnership (CAP) school during the first half of the Autumn Half Term.
 You are encouraged to come and speak with us to ask questions.

-Applications are made using UCAS Progress, the online application tool.
+Applications are made using mychoice@16, the online application tool.
 Year 11 students applying, who live outside of the CAP, can apply using a paper Application Form (Guidance Notes).
-The deadline for applications is 15th January 2019.
+The deadline for applications is 13th January 2020.

 Applications from Students at Post-16 Colleges/Centres